- Semgrep in CI

-Configuring blocking findings and errors in continuous integration (CI)
+Handling blocking findings and errors

-This article documents how Semgrep in CI pipelines handles blocking findings and errors in its default setup.
-This article also provides three configuration options you can use to change or revert to the default behavior.
+This article documents how Semgrep handles blocking findings and errors and how you can change Semgrep's default behavior.

 CI option | Description |